k0ylu/compprog/README.md

-# CodeForcesCodes
+# conpetetive programming stuff
-these probably suck
+probably pretty bad but trying to be better at least